-"I will make Labour the party of enterprise and also the party
+"I will make Labour the party of enterprise and also the party of small business."

-from a party leader.
+What it means: This is pretty standard rhetoric from a party leader.
 They tend to always give a nod to small businesses - the real proof is in the proposals pudding.

 "This new generation demands responsibility from business."

 "We need a tax system for business that rewards responsibility: to pay a living wage; to provide high quality apprenticeships; and family-friendly employment."

 "I remember during this campaign I met some school dinner ladies.
 They had to buy their own uniforms, their shift patterns were being changed at a moment's notice, frankly conference they were being exploited."

 What it means: As I said on Monday, Miliband is pro-worker, and expects businesses to live up to his expectations of a fair society.
 He wants to make working conditions better for the individual - with a fair wage (see below), better work-life balance and generally better treatment of workers.
 (The sympathy for the dinner ladies examples highlights all this.)
 These ideas are obviously all positives for individuals in society, but will inevitably cause more red tape and headaches for employers.

 "I want British businesses, large and small, to be able to make the most of the advantages of globalisation.
 New Labour was right to be enthusiastic about the opportunities that come in a more connected world: the movement of goods and services, the chance to travel, the new markets for our companies."